HL7/davinci-dtr/input/pagecontent/background.md

 The decision tree navigation in the [HRex Approaches to Exchanging Data decision tree] that led to these approaches where decisions needed to be made as part of DTR are as follows:

 Access to payer Questionnaire package -
-* Data retrieval is initiated by consumer (SMART app/EHR).
+* Data retrieval is initiated by the consumer (SMART app/EHR).
 * The app/EHR will have a direct connection to the payer – there is required to be a single defined endpoint for the payer.
 Any routing will be behind the scenes.
 * No human intervention in return of data.
 * CDS Hooks doesn’t make sense given that the calls aren’t really decision support for a user action.